stelliant/microservices-demo/README.md

 Current version (June 2018) v2.0.0 corresponds to Spring Boot 2 and Finchly release train.

+**WARNING:** Only maven build has been updated.
+Gradle buid still to be done.

-Previous versions have been tagged and can be accessed using the `release` tab above or using `git checkout <version>` - for example `git checkout v1.2.0`.
+Previous versions have been tagged and can be accessed using the `Branch` button above or using `git checkout <version>` - for example `git checkout v1.2.0`.

 Tagged versions are:

-* v2.0.0 - Spring Boot 2.0 and Spring Cloud release-train Finchly
+* v2.0.0 - Spring Boot 2.0 and Spring Cloud release-train Finchley
 * v1.2.0 corresponds to Spring Boot 1.5 and Spring Cloud release-train Edgeware
 * v1.1.0 corresponds to Spring Cloud release-train Brixton
 * v1.0.0 corresponds to Spring Cloud release-train Angel.SR6